billstclair/elm-simple-xml-to-json/README.md

 The [billstclair/elm-simple-xml-to-json](http://package.elm-lang.org/packages/billstclair/elm-simple-xml-to-json/latest) package is an extension of the [eeue56/elm-xml](http://package.elm-lang.org/packages/eeue56/elm-xml/latest) package that simplifies the output of `Xml.xmlToJson`, removing all attributes, and replacing the lists containing attributes and `value` with just the value.
 It greatly simplifies writing standard `Json.Decode` decoders for simple XML.

-The `Xml.SimpleXmlToJson` module has a single exported function, `xmlToJson`.
-There's an example of using it in `example.elm`, which you can run with elm reactor:
+There's an example in `example.elm`, which you can run with elm reactor:

     cd .../SimpleXmlToJson
     elm reactor